onemok/PHYS4300-Numerical-Methods-and-Scientific-Computation/README.md

-# Numerical Methods and Scientific Computing
+# [PHYS4300] Numerical Methods and Scientific Computing
-Onemo Kang

 ## Description
 Projects I completed as a Physics undergraduate student for PHYS4300 can be found in this repository.